CCMR Serendipity Award (SA)

 Selection & Announcement:

 The winner(s) will be selected by drawing invited speaker name either in the Conference Reception or Banquet.
-If a selected person is not present, the next lucky person will be drawn instead.
+If a selected person is not present, the next Serendipity will be drawn instead.

 Serendipity means an unplanned, fortunate discovery.
 The notion of serendipity is a common occurrence throughout the history of scientific innovation.
 Examples are Alexander Fleming’s accidental discovery of penicillin in 1928, the invention of the microwave oven by Percy Spencer in 1945, and the invention of the Post-it note by Spencer Silver in 1968 [Wikipedia].
 More recently, the graphene tape method, surface-enhanced Raman spectroscopy, blue LED, and etc. in Material’s Science.
 There have been numerous scientific advances and innovations that are made serendipitously.